Adventure of the Dancing Men Analysis

 - To the final outcome of the story

-So what are the reactions, and why was the question asked?
+So what are the reactions, and why were these questions asked?
 Of course, every reader responds slightly differently but here are common reactions:

 - The title sounds light-hearted, maybe funny.